-The St. Lawrence River Historical Foundation (SRHF) has joined and are working with 3D Shipwrecks.org as part of their mission "to create a database of 3D models of all Great Lakes shipwrecks that can be viewed by the public and professionals to study and enjoy these historical maritime sites in the region.
+The St. Lawrence River Historical Foundation (SRHF) has worked with 3D Shipwrecks.org as part of their mission "to create a database of 3D models of all Great Lakes shipwrecks that can be viewed by the public and professionals to study and enjoy these historical maritime sites in the region.
 The public can visit these sites from the comfort of their homes and appreciate the wealth of our maritime heritage preserved in the waters of our Great Lakes.
 Academics and professional resource managers will be able to quickly investigate these sites to evaluate the potential historic significance of features of the sites.
 By periodically repeating the survey and modeling process they will be able to assess the risk of losing the data to natural site deterioration."

 Sunday, August 8, 2021

 Monday, May 17, 2021

 We have joined and are working with 3D Shipwrecks.org as part of theirproject to provide 3D models of every shipwreck in the Great Lakes.Our plan is to launch a new website for Thousand Islands 3D Shipwrecksby the end of the dive season.
 We will work with the local dive clubs,divers, and shops and get videos to produce 3D models.
 Anyone who hasa video of a wreck site that we can extract a 3D image from, we willprocess it for free and give back the files for a 3D model.
 The onlyprovision is that we get to post it on 3D Shipwrecks.org and our own siteswith appropriate credits.
 The videos should be filmed for use inphotogrammetry but sometimes they can be repurposed.Using older repurposed videos, it looks like we have acceptable modelsfor about 50% of the US wrecks in the Thousand Islands off JeffersonCounty.
 They can be seen on the individual shipwreck pages on this website.Interested parties can email us at email@example.com

 Monday, February 1, 2021